lschierer/RUT/packages/luke/20051012/the-family-in-society.md

 ---

-title: The family in society
+title: "The family in society"
 date: 2005-10-12 13:38:46
 tags:
   -  morality-religion